mitshell/libmich/libmich/asn1/README_ASN1.md

 Currently, two encoders / decoders are supported:
 * BER: Basic Encoding Rules (used in the MAP protocol), which makes use of heavily nested Tag-Length-Value structures, in a byte-aligned way.
-* PER: Packed Encoding Rules (used in all radio access protocols), which has two variants *aligned* and *unaligned*, which is more compressed and sequential than BER, but not byte-aligned in most of the cases.
+* PER: Packed Encoding Rules (used in all 3GPP radio access protocols), which has two variants *aligned* and *unaligned*, which is more compressed and sequential than BER, but not byte-aligned in most of the cases.

-Encoders / decoders are making use of the libmich/core part to build and parse message structures to be transferred.
-Those structures are set into the ._msg attribute of the ASN1Obj instance.
-It is a libmich Layer() instance which has all the properties of any Layer from libmich/core/element.py.
-The *show* function leverages actually the .show() method of the ._msg attribute.
+Encoders / decoders are making use of the libmich/core/ part to build and parse message structures to be transferred.
+Those structures are set into the *_msg* attribute of the ASN1Obj instance.
+It is a libmich *Layer* instance which has all the properties of any Layer from libmich/core/element.py.
+The *show* function leverages actually the *show* method of the *_msg* attribute.

-In case required ASN.1 Python functions and objects are not yet imported:
+In case the required ASN.1 Python functions and objects are not yet imported:
 ```python
 >>> from libmich.asn1.processor import *
 ```